fluent-wallet/fluent-docs/conflux/how-to/sign-data.md

 </p>

-Some other signers implement `personal_sign` as `eth_sign`, because the Go Ethereum client changed the behavior of their `eth_sign` method.
-Because MetaMask supports existing applications, MetaMask implements both `personal_sign` and `eth_sign`.
-You might need to check what method your supported signers use for a given implementation.

 :::caution important
 - Don't use this method to display binary data, because the user wouldn't be able to understand what